denoland/std/tests/test-file-runner.test.md

 - No tests were executed
 - There is a tps report generated
 - There are exactly 5 tests loaded
-- Test 0 has no Befores
+- Test 0 has no Dependencies
 - Test 3 has a single before, which is test 0
-- Test 4 has two befores, which are test 0 and test 3, in that order
+- Test 4 has two Dependencies, which are test 0 and test 3, in that order

 ## Upsert Test Case is called alone